githubnext/vitale/README.md

 Cell output is displayed below the cell.
 You can open the output in a separate pane by clicking the ![preview](./assets/CodiconOpenPreview.svg) button in the cell toolbar.
-Output in a separate pane is updated when the cell is reëxecuted or when dependencies change.
+Output in a separate pane is updated when the cell is re-executed or when dependencies change.

 ## Rendering different MIME types